-Michael Attaway, a director of the Firm, represents clients in connection with various corporate transactions, commercial financing transactions, and other business related matters.
+Michael Attaway, a director of the Firm and chair of the Business Transaction Practice Group, represents clients in connection with various corporate transactions, commercial financing transactions, and other business-related matters.

 Michael represents private equity firms and strategic buyers and sellers in connection with both acquisitions and divestitures across numerous industries, including energy and healthcare.
 He also assists both startups and mature businesses with their capital raise efforts, governance and other corporate matters.